Laragear/EmailLogin/README.md

 ## Security

-If you discover any security related issues, please [use the online form](https://github.com/Laragear/EmailLogin/security).
+If you discover any security-related issues, please [use the online form](https://github.com/Laragear/EmailLogin/security).

 ### Blocking authentication after the email is sent.

-Once the Login Email is sent to the user, the `LoginByEmailRequest` won't be able to block the authentication procedure since it does not check for anything more than a valid Email Login intent.
+Once the Login Email is sent to the user, the `LoginByEmailRequest` won't be able to block the authentication procedure since it does not check for anything more than a valid Email Login Intent.

 For example, if a user is banned _after_ the login email is sent, the user will still be able to authenticate.